New Patients (661) 449-9652

 1. Do you snore?
 While minor snoring isn’t necessarily a sign, you could have sleep apnea if you snore louder than a person talking or at least loud enough to be heard through a closed door.

 3. Do you stop breathing during the night?
-Ask your spouse to listen to your breathing periodically while sleeping to determine if your breathing ceases between snores.
+Ask your spouse to listen to your breathing periodically while you sleep to determine if it ceases between snores.

 4. Do you experience high blood pressure?
-Answer yes if you have ever been treated or are currently being treated for this condition.
+Answer yes if you have ever been treated for this condition or are currently being treated for it.

 5. Are you overweight?
-You should answer yes if you have a slightly higher BMI than normal or if you are considered obese by medical standards.
+You should answer yes if your BMI is slightly higher than normal or if you are considered obese by medical standards.

 6. Are you of advanced age?
 Answer yes if you are aged 50 or older.

-7. Is the circumference of your neck greater than 16 inches?
-Get a tape measure and wrap it around the span of your neck at the base or use a string and measure with a measuring stick or ruler.
+7. Is your neck circumference greater than 16 inches?
+Get a tape measure and wrap it around the span of your neck at the base, or use a string and measure with a measuring stick or ruler.

 8. Are you male?
-The male gender tends to be greatest at risk for sleep apnea.
+The male gender tends to be at greater risk for sleep apnea.

 Thomas Frank, DDS in Bakersfield, CA